yashbalpande/Attendance_system/README.md

 ## Overview

 The Automated Attendance System is a Python-based solution designed to streamline attendance tracking for educational institutions and organizations.
-Leveraging face recognition technology, this system automates the process of marking attendance by capturing live images from a webcam, identifying individuals, and logging attendance records in real-time.
+Leveraging face recognition technology, this system automates the process of marking attendance by capturing live images from a webcam, identifying individuals, and logging attendance records in real time.

 ## Features